expo/expo/docs/pages/client/installation.md

 ## Dream Instructions

 ### The easiest way to get started is to initialize a new project.

-All of our default templates start with expo-dev pre installed
+All of our default templates start with expo-dev pre installed.
 <InstallSection packageName="expo-dev" cmd={["expo init my-project", "cd my-project", "npx pod-install"]} hideBareInstructions />

 ### If you are upgrading an existing expo project